Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Detailed Trace Walkthroughs

 \paragraph{Summary of agent capabilities and limitations.} This trace illustrates several recurring themes from the broader benchmark:

-\begin{itemize} \item \textbf{Prompt--evaluation alignment dominates early gains}: the 18$\times$ improvement from the initial SFT to the aligned version came from a single string change.
+\begin{itemize} \item \textbf{Prompt and evaluation alignment dominates early gains}: the 18$\times$ improvement from the initial SFT to the aligned version came from a single string change.
 This echoes the broader finding that distribution mismatch between training and evaluation is often the primary bottleneck, not model capacity or training algorithm choice. \item \textbf{Progressive strategy composition}: the agent composed SFT $\to$ GRPO $\to$ RFT, with each stage building on the previous checkpoint.
-This multi-stage pipeline is characteristic of successful Free-mode runs across tasks. \item \textbf{Adaptive resource management}: the LoRA switch for GRPO demonstrates the agent's ability to diagnose and resolve engineering constraints (OOM) without human intervention. \item \textbf{Degradation detection}: the agent detected GRPO performance regression and pivoted to RFT rather than continuing a failing strategy---an important metacognitive capability. \item \textbf{Training target noise from augmentation}: the mixed output format (complete function vs.\ function body) introduced conflicting supervision signals that were masked by post-processing rather than resolved at the data level. \item \textbf{Missing ablation awareness}: the agent did not isolate the contribution of prompt alignment from data augmentation, potentially misattributing the 43.9\% gain. \end{itemize}
+This multi-stage pipeline is characteristic of successful Free-mode runs across tasks. \item \textbf{Adaptive resource management}: the LoRA switch for GRPO demonstrates the agent's ability to diagnose and resolve engineering constraints (OOM) without human intervention. \item \textbf{Degradation detection}: the agent detected GRPO performance regression and pivoted to RFT rather than continuing a failing strategy, showing an important metacognitive capability. \item \textbf{Training target inconsistency from augmentation}: the mixed output format (complete function vs.\ function body) introduced conflicting supervision signals that were masked by post-processing rather than resolved at the data level. \item \textbf{Missing ablation awareness}: the agent did not isolate the contribution of prompt alignment from data augmentation, potentially misattributing the 43.9\% gain. \end{itemize}

-Taken together, this case shows that LLM agents can autonomously engineer a competitive multi-stage post-training pipeline from a zero-baseline starting point, but their data design decisions remain noisy and their self-evaluation of \emph{why} a strategy worked is limited.
+Taken together, this case shows that LLM agents can autonomously recover from severe early degradation and engineer a competitive multi-stage post-training pipeline, but their data design decisions remain brittle and their self-evaluation of \emph{why} a strategy worked is limited.